mdn/content/files/en-us/learn/css/building_blocks/writing_modes_tasks/index.md

 ## Task 3

-In this task, use logical versions of the margin, border, and padding properties so that the edges of the box relate to the text rather than following top, left, bottom and right.
-You can see how this should look in the image below.
+In this task, we want you to use logical versions of the margin, border, and padding properties so that the edges of the box relate to the text rather than following top, left, bottom and right.

+Your final result should look like the image below:

 ![Two boxes one horizontal one vertical with different margin, border and padding](mdn-writing-modes3.png)